abmakes/dave-expense-tracker/README.md

 ### ***Current version has some display and slider bugs need to be fixed

 ### Motivation
-I've always  dremed of having an expense tracker that worked this way.
-So as y first react app I decided to attempt it.
+I've always dreamed of having an expense tracker that worked backward from account balance to exspense detail.
+So as my first react app I decided to attempt it.

 ### How it works:
 - Quick and simple